oerdnj/dp2025/main.typ

 - the copy of the root zone has been stripped of the current signatures (RRSIG Resource Records, NSEC Resource Records) and public keys (DNSKEY Resource Records);
 - exactly one Key Signing Key (KSK) and exactly one Zone Signing Key (ZSK) have been added to the zone;
-- and the whole zone has been signed with the `dnssec-signzone` utility.
+- and the whole zone has been signed with the `dnssec-signzone` utility using `-x` argument meaning that only Key Signing Key is being used to sign the *DNSKEY* Resource Records set.

 BIND 9 source code on the abovementioned git branches has been modified to use this mock DNS server to measure the effect of the different algorithms on the resolving process, and the each test has been started with configuration change to use the Key Signing Key for each of the tested algorithms.